Faculty Colors

 How the 1960 Academic Costume Code was supposed to indicate the subject of the degree rather than the title of the degree can be seen in the photograph on the left, from a 1966 E.R.
 Moore catalogue.
 Hood #1, at the bottom of the photograph, was for a “Master of Agricultural Education” degree and had a maize-colored velvet edging (for Agriculture).
 But light blue (for Education) would have been an equally acceptable option.
 Hood #7 was for a “Master of Science” degree in Public Health Nursing.
 Here the velvet trim was apricot (for Nursing), but salmon pink (for Public Health) could have been a legitimate choice.
 The 1960 Code made golden yellow (for Science) incorrect.
 Hood #13 was for a “Master of Science” degree in Physical Education and used sage green velvet (for Physical Education), not golden yellow (for Science).
 For the same reason the “Bachelor of Science” hood in Aerospace Engineering (hood #14) used orange (for Engineering) and not golden yellow.
 The pink velvet on Hood #16 indicated a “Master of Arts” degree in Music; white (for Arts) would have been incorrect according to the 1960 Code.

 The current version of the Academic Costume Code, last revised in 1987, uses a slightly shorter list of official subject colors than the Intercollegiate Code of Academic Costume because the American Council on Education did not approve a few of the Intercollegiate Bureau’s pre-1960 Faculty colors and has not authorized any new subject colors since 1961, leaving many academic subjects without a color unique to their discipline.
-So for example, while journalism was fortunate to be assigned crimson in 1959, other mass media subjects have been abandoned without a color.
+So for example, while Journalism was fortunate to be assigned crimson in 1959, other mass media subjects have been abandoned without a color.
 As a result, a number of unauthorized subject and Faculty colors have been used over the years as a way of signifying a particular academic subject on one’s academic hood edging or doctoral gown trim, often duplicating an authorized Faculty or subject color or creating a hue indistinguishable from or easily mistaken for an authorized Faculty or subject color.

 It should be clear that the “subject color” approach of the 1960 Academic Costume Code required individual institutions or degree recipients to subjectively determine the “best” subject color to use when a subject lacked an official color.
 This introduced a great deal of ambiguity into the semiotics of American academic costume.
-For example, to the right is a photograph of an Ohio University Doctor of Philosophy hood for a 1961 dissertation in “speech and hearing therapy”.
+For example, to the left is a photograph of an Ohio University Doctor of Philosophy hood for a 1961 dissertation in “speech and hearing therapy”.
 Under the 1895 Intercollegiate Code of Academic Costume, the velvet edging for this hood would have been dark blue, the degree color assigned to “Philosophy”, making it easy to read the hood as that of a “Doctor of Philosophy”.
 But now that the 1960 Academic Costume Code had made the major subject of the degree determine the color of the velvet trim of the hood, one’s degree title was irrelevant.
 Unfortunately, in this case neither the American Council on Education nor the Intercollegiate Bureau of Academic Costume had created a subject color for “speech and hearing therapy”.
 So what subject color was appropriate?
 In this case, Ohio University decided that the subject color for this hood should be white, the color the 1960 Code assigned to majors in “Arts, Letters, Humanities”.
 One can only guess why the university selected white, as silver gray (“Oratory/Speech”), golden yellow (“Science”), green (“Medicine”), or salmon pink (“Public Health”) were available subject color categories in the 1960 Code.
 Thus the hood becomes impossible to read with any kind of semiotic precision, except to say that it is a hood for a doctoral degree of some sort.

-An article by Stephen Wolgast in 2011 and a series of articles by Kenneth Suit in the 2015 and 2017 Transactions of the Burgon Society address this complicated history of American Faculty colors in more detail, but the sad fact of the matter is that today the system is in complete disarray, unable to function as the authors of the 1895 Intercollegiate Code of Academic Costume intended.
+An article by Stephen Wolgast in 2011 and a series of articles by Kenneth Suit in the 2015, 2017, and 2020 Transactions of the Burgon Society address this complicated history of American Faculty colors in more detail, but the sad fact of the matter is that today the system is in complete disarray, unable to function as the authors of the 1895 Intercollegiate Code of Academic Costume intended.
 There are competing lists of Faculty and subject colors, and there is no consistency to the way American academic colors are employed: some colleges, universities, academic costume manufacturers, and consumers use the “Faculty color” stipulations of 1895 Intercollegiate Code of Academic Costume, while others use the “subject color” stipulations of the 1960 Academic Costume Code.
 A renewed commitment to a standardized system is desperately needed to resolve the confusion the current disorder has created.

 A proposed solution to these problems is discussed here.